fb-pixel

 We know this is challenging and hard on a lot of people.
 But we want to encourage you to identify the problems and issues, but don't start scrambling and making decisions in fear.

-If you don’t have your food supply built up, we encourage you to look at this post on how to build up your long-term food storage.
-But continue reading because we’ll also share some tips in this post that will help.
+If you don't have your food supply built up, we encourage you to look at this post on stocking up on food.
+But continue reading because we'll also share some tips in this post that will help.

 Analyze the Situation